Tea

 Caffeine and bioactive content vary substantially by leaf processing.

-Oolong30–50 mgMixed catechins + partial oxidation products
+Oolong30–50 mgMixed catechins and partial oxidation products

 White tea15–30 mgCatechins (less processed than green)